 Food Science graduate students should follow the procedure listed below before leaving the University to ensure that they are in good standing at the time of their departure.
 The procedure consists of obtaining the signature of the following individuals, ascertaining that the student has fulfilled all obligations in the Food Science Department.
-This form should be returned to Svend Pedersen to be included with your permanent file.
+This form should be returned to the Graduate Program Coordinator to be included with your permanent file.

-Student's Name Today's Date Th esis/Paper Status: Complete/Incomplete (circle on e) Th esis Title: .
-Sc hedule of Thesis Defense (schedule with Juanita or r Svend) На ve you activated your intent to graduate through eLion?
-Yes or No Graduation on Date: e signatures below confirm the student named a eas: above has fulfilled all obligation ns in the following 1.
-Signature Date 2.
+Student's Name Today's Date Th Thesis/Paper Status: Complete/Incomplete (circle one) Th Thesis Title: Sc hedule of Thesis Defense (schedule with Graduate Program Coordinator На ve you activated your intent to graduate through LionPath?
+Grad luation Date: e signatures below confirm the student named eas: above has fulfilled all oblig gations in the following 1.
+Advisor: Oral presentation of thesis Name removed from computer accounts All borrowed equipment returned Arrangements made for completion of thesis, etc. Signature Date 2.
 Graduate Program Coordinator & Dept. Head Certification of all degree requirements and transmission of information to the Graduate School 3.
-Accounting Assistant, Elizabeth Tepsic Returned Purchasing Card Submitted all paperwork for P-Card, Travel expenses, petty cash, etc. Cancelled dept. copier access Cancelled eBuy Access (UDBA processed) 4.
-Return Keys, Vacate office Return all keys to Room 116 Ag.
+Accounting Assistant Returned Purchasing Card Submitted all paperwork for P-Card, Travel expenses, petty cash, etc. Cancelled dept. copier access Cancelled eBuy Access (UDBA processed) 4.
+Return Keys, Vacate office Return all keys to Room 112 Ag.
 Admin.
 Receive key deposit refund 5.
-Schedule Exit interview with Department Head: (Schedule with Svend Pedersen at least 7 days in advance) 6.
-Submit one hard bound copy of thesis to Svend Pedersen 7.
-Forwarding address: Employer Name & Address:
+Schedule Exit interview with Department Head: (Schedule with Graduate Program Coordinator at least 7 days in advance) 6.
+Submit one hard bound copy of thesis to Graduate Program Coordinator 7.
+Forwarding address: Employer Name & Addres s: